-- The INPUTS tab contains LAYOUT and ADJUSTMENT tiles. - LAYOUT: It displays a scaled-down thumbnail of the canvas and layers in the layout mode. - ADJUSTMENT: It displays the selected layer(s) for adjustment. - The PROCESSING tab includes COLOR MAGIC, CURVES, and 3D LUT tiles. - COLOR MAGIC: It displays the switch status and the modified colors. - CURVES: It displays the switch status and the color curve. - 3D LUT: It displays the switch status and the color intensity. - The OVERRIDE tab involves PATTERN, FREEZE, and BLACKOUT tiles. - PATTERN: It displays the switch status and the selected test pattern. - FREEZE & BLACKOUT: It displays the switch status only.
+- The INPUTS tab contains LAYOUT and ADJUSTMENT tiles. - LAYOUT: It displays a scaled-down thumbnail of the canvas and layers in the layout mode. - ADJUSTMENT: It displays the selected layer(s) for adjustment. - The PROCESSING tab includes COLOR MAGIC, CURVES, and 3D LUT tiles. - COLOR MAGIC: It displays the switch status and the modified colors. - CURVES: It displays the switch status and the color curve. - 3D LUT: It displays the switch status and the color intensity. - The OVERRIDE tab involves PATTERN, FREEZE, and BLACKOUT tiles. - PATTERN: It displays the switch status and the selected test pattern. - FREEZE & BLACKOUT: It displays the switch status only. - The OUTPUT tab is comprised of COLOR, NETWORK, and FAILOVER tiles.

-- The OUTPUT tab is comprised of COLOR, NETWORK, and FAILOVER tiles. - COLOR: It displays the current brightness value, intensity gain, red gain, green gain, and blue gain. - NETWORK: It displays the network bit depth, frame rate, and system load of the current processor. - Network bit depth: It displays the current output color depth. - ♦ Frame rate: The displayed frame rate is affected by the settings of Genlock and Frame rate multiplication in the property area. - ♦ System load: It displays the current system load status.
-Hovering the mouse over the load bar reveals the load percentage. - FAILOVER: It displays the current backup status.
+•COLOR: It displays the current brightness value, intensity gain, red gain, green gain, and blue gain.

+•NETWORK: It displays the network bit depth, frame rate, and system load of the current processor.

+♦ Network bit depth: It displays the current output color depth.

+♦ Frame rate: The displayed frame rate is affected by the settings of Genlock and Frame rate multiplication in the property area.

+♦ System load: It displays the current system load status.
+Hovering the mouse over the load bar reveals the load percentage.

+•FAILOVER: It displays the current backup status.

-Enable tile functions by double-clicking the corresponding tiles included in the PROCESSING and OVERRIDE tabs.
+You can enable tile functions by double-clicking the corresponding tiles included in the PROCESSING and OVERRIDE tabs.

-Select multiple tiles by Ctrl + click, and the corresponding properties are displayed orderly in the property editor from top to bottom.
+You can select multiple tiles by clicking while pressing and holding Ctrl.
+Properties in the selected tiles will be displayed orderly in the property editor from top to bottom.